davidmintz/court-interpreters-office/README.md

 The entire software stack -- operating system, web and database servers, application code -- is built on open-source software and available to you free of charge.
-If you're running InterpretersOffice on your organization's network, even a single ordinary, inexpensive commodity PC should be powerful enough to do the job.
+If you're running InterpretersOffice on your organization's network, a single inexpensive commodity PC should be powerful enough to do the job.

 All of this is to say that in terms of cost, good news: InterpretersOffice and the supporting software are completely free; the hardware you'll need is inexpensive.

 # installation